Victoire Conen de Saint-Luc

-Servant of God Victoire Conen de Saint-Luc (27 January 1761 – 1794) was a French noble and a religious sister.
-She suffered martyrdom during The Terror, sentenced for allegedly supporting the War in the Vendée.The process of Beatification was instigated in her favor in 1919.
+Servant of God Victoire Conen de Saint-Luc (27 January 1761 – 19 July 1794) was a French noble and a religious sister.
+She suffered martyrdom during The Terror, sentenced for allegedly supporting the War in the Vendée.
+A process of beatification was instigated in her favor in 1919.

 Life

 Victoire Conen de Saint-Luc was born in Rennes on 27 January 1761, the daughter of the Breton noble and judge Gilles Conen de Saint-Luc and Françoise Marie du Bot.
 In February 1782, she became a sister of the Dames de la Retraite in Quimper.
 The convent specialized in offering retreats for women.

 During the French Revolution, the convent was closed, and the community accept the hospitality of the Benedictines of Calvary in Quimper (on the site of the current Lycée Chaptal).
 In June 1792, Victoire returned to her family, residing at the castle of Bot, Quimerc'h, where her father had settled in 1775 after resigning his office in the Parliament of Brittany.
 Practicing devotion to the Sacred Heart, she had painted pictures and insignia like those worn by many Vendée insurgents, and which she had also given to a sympathizer of the rebellion.
 This incriminated her as a rebel sympathizer, and she was suspected for knowingly having contact with the rebels and for being a supporter of the uprising.
 In 1793, she was arrested and interned in Carhaix prison, where she spends her time in prayer, consoling other prisoners, reading, embroidery, and writing.

 Her parents were soon incriminated and accused of being her accomplices.
 On 10 October 1793 her father Gilles Conen de Saint-Luc, former president of the Parliament of Brittany, her mother Francoise Marie du Bot, and Victoire were arrested and taken to Carhaix prison and from there to Quimper, then, separately, to Paris, where their file had been sent to the Revolutionary Tribunal.
 They found themselves in the prison of the Conciergerie.
 She had some talent for painting, and several portraits painted by her are preserved, some made in the prison.

 On 19 July 1794 Victoire and her parents appeared before the Revolutionary Court, which convened two days earlier to condemn to death as "fanatical and seditious" the Martyrs of Compiegne.
 The De Saint-Lucs did not have legal counsel, nor an opportunity to explain or defend themselves.
 They were condemned to death as "enemies of the people, for having seconded the revolt of the Vendée brigands and fanaticism" and executed by guillotine in the Place de la Nation.
 Victoire asked to be executed first, telling her parents: "You taught me to live; with the grace of God, I will teach you how to die."
 Their corpses were thrown into a common grave hastily dug not far away, at the end of the garden of a convent of canonesses of St. Augustine which had been closed and requisitioned.
 This place is today Picpus Cemetery.